Studebaker Proving Ground

 Studebaker built 197,678 trucks during WWII,

-many of them going to the Soviet Union as part of the Lend-Lease program.
+most of them going to the Soviet Union as part of the Lend-Lease program.

 15,124 M29 Weasels were produced during WWII.